Do you accept book donations?

 Most books, CDs, books on CD, Playaways, CD-ROMs, kits, holiday items, and magazines can be borrowed for three weeks.
 Many of those items may then be renewed for another three weeks, provided no other patrons have requested that title.

-New adult fiction books may be borrowed for three weeks and are not renewable.
+New adult fiction books may be borrowed for three weeks and are renewable if there are no holds (holds are when another patron requests a title that is checked out or from another library).
 Speed reads and museum passes may be borrowed for one week; nonrenewable.

 Most DVDs and Blurays may be borrowed for one week and are renewable.
-Multiple-disc DVDs and Blurays (e.g., a season or set of a TV series) may be borrowed for two weeks and are not renewable.
-Up to ten Penfield DVDs or Blurays may be checked out to a patron's account at any given time.
+Multiple-disc DVDs and Blurays (e.g., a season or set of a TV series) may be borrowed for two weeks and are renewable.

 Video games may be borrowed for one week and are renewable; each family may have up to three games checked out at any given time.